 The mother’s time with the kid will gradually expand to include regular weekends, Wednesday afternoons, and half of each school holiday.
 The mother filed an appeal against these directives, but the court decided to dismiss it in December 2018.

-The court determined in the family law case of Donaghey v Donaghey (2011) that the child would suffer psychological harm if she continued to live under her mother’s care.
-The family court found that it was in the best interests of the child for him to live with his father.
-This is in order to protect the child from further harm, despite the fact that the father gaining full-time care would involve a number of changes like:
+Similarly, the court determined in the case of Donaghey v Donaghey (2011) that the child would suffer psychological harm if she continued to live under her mother’s care.
+Instead, the family court found that it was best for the child to live with his father.
+This ensures protection for the child from further harm, despite the fact that the father gaining full-time care would involve a number of changes.
+This includes:

 - Change of primary caregiver